Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Abstract

 Quantum Bayesian networks~\cite{GBN2014} provide a mathematical formalism to describe causal relations, to analyse correlations, and to predict the probabilities of measurement outcomes, in systems involving both \emph{classical and quantum} data.
 They generalize Pearl's Bayesian networks~\cite{Pearl_book}---prominent graphical models for classical probabilistic reasoning and inference.

-Our paper brings compositional principles and a typing discipline into this setting.
+The goal of this paper is to bring compositional principles and a typing discipline into this setting.
 A key feature of our compositional semantics is that when all causes are classical, it coincides with the standard factor-based semantics of Bayesian networks, while in the purely quantum case it reduces to tensor networks.
-We then propose a typed formalism based on linear logic proof-nets, where types ensure well-behaved composition of systems.
+We then propose a typed formalism based on linear logic proof-nets, where types ensure well-behaved composition of systems, and which we prove sound and complete with respect to quantum Bayesian networks.

-\SLV{}{Quantum causal models extend classical causal models to quantum systems.
-In particular, Quantum Bayesian networks, first introduced in foundational work by Leifer and Spekkens (2013), and Henson, Lal, and Pusey (2014) provide a mathematical formalism to describe causal relations, to analyse correlations, and to predict the probabilities of measurement outcomes, in systems involving both classical and quantum data.
-Such a framework generalizes Pearl's Bayesian networks—prominent graphical models for classical probabilistic reasoning and inference.

-Our paper brings compositional principles and a typing discipline into the setting of Quantum Bayesian Networks, with two main contributions.
-First, a compositional semantics with a key feature: when all causes are classical, it coincides with the standard semantics of Bayesian networks (which is key to inference algorithms), while in the purely quantum case it reduces to tensor networks.
-Second, a typed graphical formalism based on linear logic proof nets, where types ensure well-behaved composition of systems.}